Surf etiquette:

 5. Don't get in the way of other surfers when paddling back to the surf lineup

-While paddling back out to the surf lineup, practicing good surf etiquette includes heeding the advice to “go wide of the break.”
+While paddling back out to the surf lineup, practicing good surf etiquette includes “going wide of the break.”
 In surfing, this term emphasizes the importance of positioning yourself or paddling away from the area where the waves are breaking.
-By doing so, you not only follow a fundamental rule of surf etiquette but also avoid the risk of getting in the way of other surfers who might be riding waves or patiently waiting for their turn.
+By doing so, you not only follow a fundamental rule of surf etiquette but also avoid the risk of getting in the way of other surfers who might be riding waves or are patiently waiting for their turn.

 Lesson quiz: test your knowledge